akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Is it?”
 She let the question hang.
 “My lord, what of the barons?
 A Saxon thegn’s daughter—no alliance, no dowry, no lands to speak of.
 They will say you have slighted your son.”

 The grin faded.
 “Low-born?
 Harold Red-Wolf is a thegn.
 His blood is as old as mine, older if you count the Saxon kings.
-And she—“ He stopped, looking toward the door where Beatrice had vanished.
+And she—“ He stopped, looking towards the door where Beatrice had vanished.
 “She walked into my hall after a goose.
 She spoke to me like I was a man, not a king—at least at first.
 When did you last see that?”

 “Rarely.”